coreos/tectonic-docs/Documentation/admin/user-management.md

 # ...
 ```

 To allow the pod to talk to the API server, create a `Role` for the account, then use a RoleBinding to grant the service account the role's powers.
-For example, if the pod needs to be able to read `ingress` resources:
+For example, if the pod must be able to read `ingress` resources:

 ```yaml
 kind: Role